daleksla/posicxx/README.md

 ### Summarising

-At the very least, this library provides wrapped functionality, which consist of one-off calls to the POSIX API found in libc functionality enveloped in namespace `posicxx` and guarded with error-handling in the form of CXX exceptions.
+At the very least, this library provides wrapped functionality, which consist of one-off calls to the POSIX API found in libc functionality enveloped in namespace `posicxx` and guarded with error-handling in the form of CXX exceptions with detailed errors.

-For many operations, there will also exist intuitive interfaces to ensure proper resource management (think RAII).
+For select groups of functionality, there will also exist resource-managed containers (think RAII) & overloads for procedure to seamlessly utilise said containers in place of raw resources.

 Instead of including `*.h`, use extension `.hh` (i.e. `*.hh`) to include the wrapped code.

-If you're doing systems programming in C++ and don't want to write 3+ lines for every simple system call being made, then this is the library for you.
-Whether you choose the basic wrappers or the more black-box functionality, it's better than the alternative with a minimal performance cost.
+If you're doing systems programming in C++ and don't want to write 3 >= lines for every simple system call being made, then this is the library for you.
+Whether you choose the basic wrappers or the managerial functionality, it's better than the alternative with a minimal performance cost.

-Status of wrapper implementations (if unspecified, assume only core wrapper exists / no interface):
+Status of wrapper implementations (if unspecified, assume only core wrapper exists / no additional interface(s)):
 * aio.hh
 * arpa/
   * inet.hh
-* assert.hh (done)
 * complex.hh
-* contents
-* cpio.hh
 * ctype.hh
 * dirent.hh
 * dlfcn.hh
+* ~~errno.hh~~ (*not done*, use error.hh instead)
-* errno.hh
+* error.hh
+  * Custom implementation to throw errno-based exceptions (done)
-* fcntl.hh
+* fcntl.hh (pending)
 * fenv.hh
-* float.hh
 * fmtmsg.hh
 * fnmatch.hh
 * ftw.hh